Participate in Incentivized Testnet Stage 3 Now!

 Self-Imposed Block Limits

-Vertical Scalability & Sub-Optimal Architecture
+Vertical Scalability and Sub-Optimal Architecture

 To be clear, there is no one silver bullet to solve the scalability trilemma.
 A practical solution lies in the human’s ages-old endeavor to research and develop innovative protocols.
 Together with numerous innovations and some of the proven novel techniques used by traditional networks, Shardeum demonstrates it can finally solve the trilemma problem and promote mass adoption of the Web3 ecosystem by individuals and institutions alike through an optimal architecture.
 Let’s see how!